JoProvost/r8bemu/README.md

 # R8BEmu : Retro 8-Bits Emulator

-R8BEmu's goal is to emulate the Tandy's Color Computer family, starting with the Color Computer II but could be the base of any other type of emulator.
+R8BEmu's goal is to emulate the Tandy's Color Computer family but could be the base of any other type of emulator.
 ![](boot.png)

 ## Why another emulator?